School of Computing

 We're engaged in cross-disciplinary research through our Centre for Healthcare Modelling and Informatics.
 We're using our information systems and computer science expertise to make the day-to-day jobs involved in healthcare delivery and administration easier.
 We've also collaborated with the University of Southampton and the University of Oxford to improve NHS and social care services across the country.

 Our work with the Royal College of Physicians has set a new standard for assessing the severity of acute illness (known as the "National Early Warning Score" or NEWS).
 This process is now used by 100% of paramedics and 76% of hospitals across NHS England.
-We're ranked as the leading computing school amongst young universities, and 100% of our impact has been rated as outstanding or as being very considerable in terms of reach and significance (REF 2014).
+83% of our research impact was rated as having outstanding or very considerable reach and significance in the Research Excellence Framework 2021.

 We've received research funding from the Economic and Social Research Council, Innovate UK, Portsmouth Hospitals NHS Trust, UK Space Agency, European Commission, Engineering and Physical Sciences Research Council, Welcome Trust, Ministry of Defence, Ufi Charitable Trust, National Institute for Health Research, British Academy, Health Innovation Challenge Fund, British Council, Royal Academy of Engineering, Technology Strategy Board and Portsmouth City Council.